webxdc/website/src-docs/spec/selfAddr_and_selfName.md

 `selfAddr` is a unique string within a webxdc application that

+- should not be shown in the user interface of the webxdc application,

 - can be used in other webxdc APIs,

-- should not be shown in the user interface of the webxdc app,

 - is identical across multiple invocations of the same webxdc application,

 - is identical on multiple devices of the user using the same webxdc application,

-- is not guaranteed to be human-readable,

-- should not have meaning outside the webxdc application.
+- should not be linkable to addresses of the same user in other webxdc applications.

 ## Example using selfAddr and selfName